douglasselias/zark/README.md

 So each tiny part of the Zark language will be a comparison of other languages and be chosen the __Best®__ , this is an approach that I neve saw in any other language.

+Will use english language as base for good® code

 So I will try outweight the pros against the cons, and also consider long term standards, like ";", should we change it's meaning? almost every programmer will see as ending statements or in lisp as comments, it's in their ~~DNS~~ DNA

+Will look into SICP, abstracting data by operations

 I will also look the the 7 UR-languages and compare